-Council has also adopted its Development Plan as the basis for differential rating by location for Rural Shack Settlement, Rural Living, Conservation, Rural, and Rural Neighbourhood within Residential Land Use.
+Council has also adopted its Development Plan as the basis for differential rating by location for Coastal Holiday Settlement, Primary Industry, Coastal Conservation and Rural Living within Residential Land Use.

-Council has budgeted to reduce general rate revenue by \$1.33M in 2021/2022 in comparison to general rate revenue for 2021/2022 outlined in Council's Long Term Financial Plan.
-This does not include service charges for Kerbside Waste Collection & Recycling or Community Wastewater Management Schemes which are based on cost recovery, or the Regional Landscape Levy collected on behalf of the State Government.
+Council has budgeted to increase general rate revenue by 2.7% in 2021/2022 as outlined in Council's Long Term Financial Plan.
+This does not include service charges for Kerbside Waste Collection & Recycling or Community Wastewater Management Schemes which are based on cost recovery or the Regional Landscape Levy collected on behalf of the State Government.